lloyd/lloyd.io/posts/2011-07-01-how-browserid-works.md

 <center>![Assertion Verification](posts/i/assertion_verification.png)</center>

-  1. The RP (securely) transmits the assertion from the client up to her servers.
+  1. The RP (securely) transmits the bundle containing both the assertion and the certificate from the client up to her servers.
   2. Validity periods are checked on both the certificate and the assertion.
-  3. The RP extracts the host-name of the email within the assertion; this is the primary identity authority for the email address.
+  3. The RP extracts the host-name of the email address within the assertion; this is the primary identity authority for the email address.
 In our example above, it's `gmail.com`.
-  4. Public key(s) for gmail.com are attained from a well-known location on their servers (specifics TBD).
+  4. Public key(s) for gmail.com are obtained from a well-known location on their servers (specifics TBD).
-  5. The certificate signature is verified; success proves to the RP that the embedded user's public key is valid.
+  5. The certificate signature is verified using the public key(s) obtained from gmail.com; success proves to the RP that the user's public key, which is embedded in the signed certificate, is valid.
-  6. The assertion signature is verified using the embedded user's public key, after which point the RP knows the assertion is valid and the user owns the specified email address.
+  6. The assertion signature is then verified using the user's public key embedded in the certificate, after which point the RP knows the assertion is valid and the user owns the specified email address.

 At the conclusion of the *assertion verification* flow, the RP has a verified email address for the user.